talreg/node-counter/README.md

 Overview
 =============
-This is a simple web app that display a counter every time a request is made. it was created to test redis connection with node.
+This is a simple web app that display a counter every time a request is made.
+It was created to:

+* Test redis connection with node.
+* Demonstrate docker image usage
+* Demonstrate docker-compose usage

+It works both as standalone and a docker container.

+The image `talreg/counter` is also on dockerhub, so you can copy the docker-compose file and run it without any other files.

 Requirements
 ----------